 - If driving slowly, pull over where it’s safe and let faster traffic pass.

-Before you go out and enjoy the many adventures New Zealand offers, visit the AdventureSmart website for tips and advice to help you prepare for your activities.
-You’ll also find the Water, Boating and Outdoor Safety Codes which have simple steps to help keep you safe.
+Before you go out and enjoy the many adventures New Zealand offers, use Plan my Walk to help you prepare for your activities, such as day hiking and multi-day backcountry tramping.
+The NZ Mountain Safety Council website helps with key essentials from planning, packing, basic survival skills and navigation to help keep you safe.
+You can visit AdventureSmart to find the Land, Water and Boating Codes which have simple steps to help keep you safe.

-- People often get into difficulty because they overestimate their ability or underestimate the risks.
+- Think ahead.
+People often get into difficulty because they overestimate their ability or underestimate the risks.

 - Plan your adventure and tell someone where you intend to go.
 Be prepared in case things go wrong.